 Assuming you already a have a Pinterest account, make sure that you convert it to Business Account.
-You can do it HERE – it’s free and it takes all of a two minutes.
+You can do it HERE – it’s free and it takes all of two minutes.

 Aside from being able to display your blog name (instead of your personal name), having a Business Account means that you will get access to the business features of Pinterest such as Rich Pins, Pinterest Analytics, and Promoted Pins.
 I don’t use promoted pins, but having access to the Rich Pins and Analytics is great because it helps you to understand the people who are engaging with your pins.

 Increase Your Pinterest Page Views | Step 2: Stop Joining Pin for Pin Threads on Facebook

 If there is one thing I don’t miss, it’s the Pin for Pin threads on Facebook groups.
 I’ve really found this activity to be time-consuming with very little, if any, return on my time invested.
 If you are dead serious on your blog taking off, then you will focus ONLY on activities that will give you a return on your investment – whether in terms of money, time, or page views.